ldsec/HideMyApp/README.md

   with the chosen generic name.
 This represents the main operation in the HMA App store.
 - create-all-container-apps.sh: creates five container APKs based on the mHealth APKs used in this prototype (in the mHealth-apps directory)
-- mHealth-apps: contains the APKs of the mHealth apps evaluated in this prototype.
+- mHealth-apps: contains examples of mHealth APKs.
 - manifest-stubs: contains Python 2 scripts to create the container APK.
 - video/HMA-Demo.mp4: short video showing the HMA prototype in action.